nishimura5/behavior_senpai/README-en.md

 ![ScreenShot](https://www.design.kyushu-u.ac.jp/~eigo/Behavior%20Senpai%20_%20Python%20senpai_files/bs_capture_110.jpg)

-Behavior Senpai is an application for quantitative behavioral observation.
-It converts human actions captured by a video camera into time-series coordinate data using keypoint detection AI, and allows for quantitative analysis of human behavior using this time-series coordinate data.
+Behavior Senpai is an application that supports quantitative behavior observation in video observation methods.
+It converts human behavior captured by video cameras into time-series coordinate data using keypoint detection AI, enabling quantitative analysis and visualization of human behavior.

+Behavior Senpai features multiple AI models that can be used in the same interface with no code.
+Behavior Senpai is unique in that it allows multiple AI models to be used in the same interface with no code.

-Behavior Senpai utilizes the following three types of AI image processing frameworks/models for keypoint detection in video files:
+Behavior Senpai supports the following three AI image processing frameworks/models

  - [YOLOv8 Pose](https://github.com/ultralytics/ultralytics/issues/1915)
  - [MediaPipe Holistic](https://github.com/google/mediapipe/blob/master/docs/solutions/holistic.md)
  - [RTMPose Body8-Halpe26 (MMPose)](https://github.com/open-mmlab/mmpose/tree/main/projects/rtmpose#26-keypoints)

+Behavior Senpai performs posture estimation of a person in a video using a user-selected AI model and outputs time-series coordinate data.

 <p align="center">
   <img width="60%" alt="What is Behavior Senpai" src="https://www.design.kyushu-u.ac.jp/~eigo/Behavior%20Senpai%20_%20Python%20senpai_files/what_is_behavior_senpai.png">